 After the successful completion of the first semester of graduate study, and upon notification by the area training director, the student should select a M.A. faculty adviser.
 The adviser can be any assistant, associate or full professor in the department who is a member of the Graduate Faculty.
 The faculty adviser will help plan the student's M.A. program and prepare the M-1: Program of Study for the Master's Degree.
 This form should be submitted to the DGS by the end of the second semester after entering the program.
-The M-1 should be completed with great care and should list only those credit hours required for the M.A. degree.
+The M-1 should be completed with great care and should list only those credit hours required for the M.A. degree (i.e. no more than 30-35 credit hours).